Banking Scam Bypasses iOS, Android App Store Vetting

 A useful web feature could be a serious phishing risk according to security researchers.
 They say scammers are using "progressive web apps" to bypass Android and iOS security features.

 In simple terms, a progressive web app is a mix of a website and a standalone application.
 It's technically a website and uses web technologies, allowing for instant updates.
-However, it looks and feel more like a standalone app and can often access more of a device's resources than a web browser.
+However, it looks and feels more like a standalone app and can often access more of a device's resources than a web browser.

 Security firm ESET says scammers are using progressive web apps as a way to overcome a major limitation in scams designed to get hold of personal information.
 A scammer would ideally like to get a user to install software on a phone or tablet and then remotely use that software to get the data.